mileweb/docs-content-cdn/en/docs/edge-logic/faq.md

 4. Modifications to the `configs.apiRate` and `configs.apiMaxBurst` using the [customer management API](</apidocs#operation/patch-ngadmin-customers-id>) do not take effect immediately.
 It typically takes 10-15 minutes to change the refill rate and refill the bucket.

+### How to identify traffic?

+When utilizing the CDN Pro network to deliver a broad range of content at the edge, you probably would like to be able to understand, in one way or another, the traffic served by CDN Pro.
+For instance, when there are multiple domains accelerated, you might want to know the traffic distribution across these domains.
+And, for the various types of content hosted under a specific domain, you may be interested in knowing which pieces of content are most frequently requested.

+Our report APIs enable you to easily gain insights into the traffic served by CDN Pro.
+Many of the APIs support the powerful `filters` and `groupBy` request parameters which can be used to tailor the reports to your specific needs.
+The `filters` parameter allows you to apply specific conditions to filter the report data, while the `groupBy` parameter helps grouping the data as needed.
+Say you want to check the breakdowns of traffic per domains, you can have such data by specifying "hostnames" or "propertyHostnames" in the 2 parameters.
+If you want to know what's the traffic like for specific properties, you can specify property ids using `filters.propertyIds`.
+If the need is to look at the amounts of traffic per server groups (for billing purpose for example), simply speficy "serverGroups" in the parameters when calling the report APIs.